yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 3. Once the options are configured, run the query to generate the heatmap visualization.

 <img src="assets/week2/heyhoney/29 another query but with zoom.png">
+You have the ability to zoom in and out on the heatmap, allowing you to see the details more clearly.

 ## Onboard AWS X-RAY